COISPA/RDBqc/RDBqc/README.md

 ## Checks on CL

-This function allows to check the data in the CL table for the selected species.
+This function `RCG_check_CL` allows to check the data in the CL table for the selected species.
 The output is a list of 6 data frames:

 1. Sum of Landings by year, quarter and month;